-Aroha - traditions

-A kuia, who was renowned throughout her iwi for her love and laughter with witty jokes, was also known for her steam puddings, which were the best for miles around.
-At tangihanga or special occasions, without fail, she would call into the marae to make her steam puddings for the hakari.
-At Christmas time whānau would receive puddings for their table with an extra one for the freezer.

-The aroha with which she made those hundreds and hundreds of puddings made them so delicious and special to look forward to, and whānau would savour their taste until next time.
+Aroha - traditions A kuia who was renowned throughout her iwi for her love and laughter and witty jokes was also known for her steam puddings, which were the best for miles around.
+At tangihanga or special occasions, without fail, she would call into the marae to make her steam puddings for the hākari (feast).
+At Christmas time, whānau would receive puddings for their table, with an extra one for the freezer.
+The aroha with which she made those hundreds of puddings made them delicious and special to look forward to, and whānau would sayour their taste until next time.
+Aroha - labour of love At one marae, when there were tangihanga or large gatherings, you could always count on one of the kuia trundling along in her rickety old truck filled to the brim with vegetables from her maara for the people.

-Are there any little things that your whānau do that show or carry on a tradition of aroha?

-What acts of giving and kindness could you begin in your whānau?

-Aroha - labour of love

-At one marae, when there were tangihanga or large gatherings, you could always count on one of the kuia trundling along in her rickety old truck which would be filled to the brim with her mārakai for the people.
 The kuia did this right up until her old age.
-She only stopped when her body could no longer bend down to work her gardens.

-You might say that's manaaki - and it was - but it was her aroha for her people that motivated her.

-Aroha - one for all

-Someone said: "Every year Dad would put in a garden and we kids would weed it while Dad was at work.
-That garden was so big, it took us forever to do the weeding and water it.
-The thing is, we knew that most of the vegetables would be given away to whānau in the surrounding area so that all the little ones were well fed."

-Kaumātua also talked about giving out vegetables to whānau from their garden and the joy it gave them when they saw the happiness with which they were recieved.
+She only stopped when her body could no longer bend down to work her maara.
+You might say that was manaaki - and it was - but it was her aroha for her people that motivated her.
+Aroha - the joy of giving, and receiving Someone said: "Every year, Dad would put in a garden and we kids would weed it while Dad was at work.
+That garden was so big it took us forever to do the weeding and water it.
+The thing is, we knew that most of the vegetables would be given away to whānau in the surrounding area so that all the little ones were well fed".
+Kaumātua also talked about giving out vegetables to whānau from their garden and the joy it gave them when they saw the happiness with which they were received.

-If this ever happens to you, then stay awhile and help them in their garden just to spend time with them.
-Maybe take your whole whānau to help so that they learn how to not only tend a garden but how to extend aroha.

-Aroha - day to day things

-A young man said that his life was full of aroha.
-He said it was in the little things his whānau did together, like spending time at the beach looking for driftwood or playing in the backyard or at the local park - just having a good time together!

-He believed it was so important for him to really get to know his kids - to listen to them and encourage them to talk, to read, to spend time with their kaumātua (and to hear the stories), to do small jobs and care for others in their whānau.

-Yeah...these were the little things he remembered from his upbringing that helped him to be a good dad.
+Aroha - day-to-day things A young father said that his life was full of aroha.
+He said aroha was in the little things his whānau did together when he was a kid, like spending time at the beach looking for driftwood, or playing in the backyard or at the local park - just having a good time together.
+He believed it was very important for him as a dad to really get to know his kids - to listen to them and encourage them to talk, to read, to spend time with their kaumātua and to hear their stories, to do small jobs, and care for others in their whānau.
+These were the little things he remembered from his upbringing that helped him to be a good dad.
+Long-term generosity and commitment to whānau shows the power of aroha.
+Acts like this also help build whanaungatanga, connection and community.
+How does aroha strengthen and uplift your whānau?

-Aroha

-What are the things that you do with your whānau to help strengthen and uplift them?